 All the partners are accredited for child health surveillance.
 The Health Visiting Service specialise in general health advice, developmental and hearing checks for pre-school children.
 They monitor the development of young children and are the first point of contact for problems with childhood feeding, behavioural; bed-wetting and sleep difficulties in the young.
 Please use their vast range of experience.

 Advice on how to give up smoking is available from Quit4Life.
-They hold a clinic every Monday 16:15 – 17:15 at Forest Surgery which patients can attend without appointment.
+They hold a clinic every Monday 16:15 – 17:15 at Forest Surgery to attend you need to book by calling Quit4Life on 01252 335120.
 Smoking is not allowed within the Surgery building.